molon/MLAutoReplace/README.md

 MLAutoReplace
 =============

 Xcode plugin, Re-Intent, make you write code more quickly.
+Use a portion code of [VVDocumenter-Xcode](https://github.com/onevcat/VVDocumenter-Xcode).

 ##Overview
 You can use shortcut key `Shift+Command+\` to auto re-indent all source of the current edit file.